google/webcrypto.dart/doc/webcrypto-parity.md

 The design outlined in this package attempts to be a reasonably typed variant of the API exposed in the [Web Cryptography Specification][1] (see also [Web Crypto API on MDN][2]).
-However, this package is not complete feature equivalence with the Web Crypto API.
+However, this package does not have complete feature equivalence with the Web Crypto API.

 This package is slightly more powerful in that methods like encrypt/decrypt/sign/verify accepts data as `Stream<List<int>>`, which allows